Here Be Dragons Episode 3

 They smiled at each other, Prentyze shyly, recognising their shared reaction.

-“Yet, now you are near the summit of those sprawling hills, you find yourself at such an altitude that the air is hard to breathe and what we believed to be a gentle slope now plunges almost straight down to the colony below us.
+“Yet, now you are near the summit of those sprawling hills, you find yourself at such an altitude that the air is hard to breathe.
+What we believed to be a gentle slope now plunges almost straight down to the colony below us.
 Does this … puzzle you, young man?”

 “Yes ... sir.”